Denial-of-service attack: Denial-of-service as a service

 Some vendors provide so-called booter or stresser services, which have simple web-based front ends, and accept payment over the web.
 Marketed and promoted as stress-testing tools, they can be used to perform unauthorized denial-of-service attacks, and allow technically unsophisticated attackers access to sophisticated attack tools.
 Usually powered by a botnet, the traffic produced by a consumer stresser can range anywhere from 5-50 Gbit/s, which can, in most cases, deny the average home user internet access.

 Markov-modulated denial-of-service attack

 A Markov-modulated denial-of-service attack occurs when the attacker disrupts control packets using a hidden Markov model.
-A setting in which Markov-model based attacks are prevalent is online gaming as the disruption of the control packet undermines game play and system functionality.
+A setting in which Markov-model-based attacks are prevalent is online gaming as the disruption of the control packet undermines gameplay and system functionality.

 Symptoms

 The United States Computer Emergency Readiness Team (US-CERT) has identified symptoms of a denial-of-service attack to include: